 Listen to a snippet of our interview (club members get the full interview in video form!)

 Our guest of honor for February 2018 is Medeia Cohan.
 Medeia is an experienced writer, but this is her first children’s publication.
 This book is a passion project for her, with a mission to educate children about diversity and tolerance early in life.
 She believes that early familiarity with faith-based customs will lead to kinder future generations.

-Join the Intentional Book Club for full access to the incredible interview with Medeia (where we discuss the complexities of teaching our children about diverse cultures).
+Premium book club members have full access to the incredible interview with Medeia (where we discuss the complexities of teaching our children about diverse cultures).